-Butterflake dinner rolls are a soft dinner roll made of 5 layers that add a little bit of fancy to your dinner.
-With Thanksgiving right around the corner these are a great addition to your holiday meals!
+Butterflake dinner rolls are soft dinner rolls made of 5 layers that add a little bit of fancy to your dinner.
+With Thanksgiving right around the corner, these are a great addition to your holiday meals!

 Jump to: